Updated: Jun 19

 Welcome to the Barefoot Blog, our first mainstay series will be story telling.
 From classic campfire tales to stories about our property's legacy and our family.
 We hope you enjoy getting to know us better and are brought back to the nostalgia and pleasure of what a good story has to offer.

 Papa always walked and moved with purpose and his optimism and joy for life was unparalleled.
-He moved his young family from Glasgow to Canada by boat when our Dad was nine and they infamously dug the foundation of their family home by hand.
+He moved his young family from Glasgow Scotland to Canada by boat when our Dad was nine and they infamously dug the foundation of their family home by hand with a couple of shovels.
 It was these humble, hardworking roots and a can-do attitude that our family and Barefoot was established on.
 Papa was the silly, light-hearted Yin to my Gran's serious and intelligent Yang energy and you can find both qualities in the Lindsay's once you get to know us.

 He loved telling detailed story's of his adventures (once he robbed a lingerie factory by layering bra upon bra under his clothing!) and he used stories as a way to process life and make sense of the world.
 The best beachfront accommodation for groups on Barefoot's property is aptly named after him, he was always bringing people together and keeping things light-hearted.
 He didn't need anything fancy to be happy and he carried the spirit of a good time in all that he did from weeding a garden to sipping on scotch.
 We know a bit of Papa's Spirit was left on the beach at Barefoot, he's there in every friendly interaction and happy smile we see.